ichi-h/libclipboard/README.md

 curl -sLJO https://github.com/ippee/libclipboard/releases/download/0.1.0/libclipboard.so
 ```

-### Pattern B: Use your own build files
+### B: Use your own build files

-This pattern is available in the environment which can use Rust.
+This way is available in the environment which can use Rust.

 First, add [ippee / libclipboard](https://github.com/ippee/libclipboard) repository as a submodule.